Residence permit for other studies

 - copies of the pages in the child’s passport that show his/her identity information and passport’s period of validity, as well as any entry stamps (if you are already in Sweden)

-- the form Family details (239011) (if additional adult family members are visiting you, only one form have to be included)
+- the form Family details, 239011 Pdf, 876.4 kB, opens in new window. (if additional adult family members are visiting you, only one form has to be included)

 - documents, such as bank statements, that prove that there are arrangements to support the child